dobots/aim/index.md

 ## Support {#support}

 You would like to know more?
 Check out the company providing all this open-source software [Distributed Organisms B.V.](http://www.dobots.nl), a spinoff of the Dutch research institute [Almende](http://www.almende.com).
-The github repository of DO is called [dobots](https://github.com/dobots).
+The github repository of DoBots is called [dobots](https://github.com/dobots).
 You can also checkout the repositories of individual authors [Bart van Vliet](https://github.com/vliedel), [Dominik Egger](https://github.com/eggerdo) and [Anne van Rossum](https://github.com/mrquincle).

 ## Open source {#opensource}

 Our software is offered as open-source software under LGPLv3 or Apache license.
-Distributed Organisms B.V. (or Dobots) is an Almende spin-off.
+Distributed Organisms B.V. (or DoBots) is an Almende spin-off.
 This group uses this software in all kind of commercial products, which allows us to provide it for free to the community at large.